 Keep Your Product Availability Up-to-date

-Product availability seems less important but actually really matters when you sell on Google Shopping or any other platforms.
+Product availability seems less important but actually really matters when you sell on Google Shopping or any other platform.

 The ultimate role of product availability is to let customers know your products are in stock and ready to be ordered or not.
 Therefore, you can avoid missing orders or wasting money on Google Shopping ads by updating the availability of your products frequently.

 To update the product quantity, you can do it manually or you can use Socialshop to cut to the chase.
 Socialshop enables you to sync and update your Google Shopping feeds easily just by clicks.
 More importantly, it lets you filter the product sources by setting rules for product availability.

 Go to Socialshop > Source Management > Choose to Edit a source > Source Filter > Exclude Specific Product > Enable rule > + Condition(s) > Set up your rule as you want > Done

 Here we have an example of a rule that excludes low-quantity products from your product feeds.